-The Oracle ADF Desktop Integration module provides a number of features that you can configure to brand your integrated Excel workbook with information such as application name, version information, and copyright information.
-You can use the workbook BrandingItems group of properties to associate this information with an integrated Excel workbook.
-You must configure a toolbar menu as described in Section 8.3, "Creating Menu Items" so that an end user can view this branding information by clicking a menu item that invokes the ViewAboutDialog workbook action at runtime.
+ADF Desktop Integration provides several features that you can configure to brand your integrated Excel workbook with information such as application name, version information, and copyright information.
+You can use the workbook Branding Items group of properties to associate this information with an integrated Excel workbook.
+You must configure a Ribbon tab as described in Section 8.3, "Configuring the Runtime Ribbon Tab" so that the end user can view this branding information by clicking a ribbon button that invokes the ViewAboutDialog workbook action at runtime.
 For more information about workbook actions, see Table A-17.

 You can also define string keys in a resource bundle to define information, such as titles, in one location that can then be used in multiple locations in an integrated Excel workbook at runtime when EL expressions retrieve the values of these string keys.
-For information about defining string keys, see Section 10.2, "Using Resource Bundles in an Integrated Excel Workbook".
+For information about defining string keys, see Section 10.2, "Using Resource Bundles in an Integrated Excel Workbook."